 - Conveyors must be equipped with a device that powers off the motor and alerts personnel when the conveyor plugs.

 - The owner/operator must monitor the heat of bearings directly exposed to combustible dust or which accumulate dust unless a risk assessment determines this unnecessary.

-- Enclosures and interconnections must withstand explosion pressures without becoming structurally compromised (for conveyors and other equipment that would allow for an explosion with a volume greater that 8 cubic feet).
+- Enclosures and interconnections must withstand explosion pressures without becoming structurally compromised (for conveyors and other equipment that would allow for an explosion with a volume greater than 8 cubic feet).

 NFPA 664 – 2020: What You Need to Know